-Jason Farman is the Director of the Design Cultures & Creativity Program, an Associate Professor in the Department of American Studies, and a faculty member with the Human-Computer Interaction Lab at the University of Maryland, College Park.
-He is author of the book Mobile Interface Theory: Embodied Space and Locative Media (Routledge, 2012 — winner of the 2012 Book of the Year Award from the Association of Internet Researchers), which focuses on how the worldwide adoption of mobile technologies is causing a reexamination of the core ideas about what it means to live our everyday lives: the practice of embodied space.
+Jason Farman is an Associate Professor and the Director of the Design Cultures & Creativity Program at the University of Maryland, College Park.
+He is a faculty member with the Department of American Studies, the Human-Computer Interaction Lab, and is Affiliate Faculty with MITH and the Department of Women’s Studies.
+He is also a Faculty Associate with Harvard University’s Berkman Klein Center for Internet & Society.
+He is author of the book Delayed Response: The Art of Waiting from the Ancient to the Instant World, published by Yale University Press in 2018.
+Delayed Response won an Alfred P. Sloan Foundation grant for the Public Understanding of Science and Technology.
+Mobile Interface Theory: Embodied Space and Locative Media (Routledge, 2012 — winner of the 2012 Book of the Year Award from the Association of Internet Researchers), which focuses on how the worldwide adoption of mobile technologies is causing a reexamination of the core ideas about what it means to live our everyday lives: the practice of embodied space.
 His is the editor of The Mobile Story: Narrative Practices with Locative Technologies (Routledge Press, 2014) and Foundations of Mobile Media Studies: Essential Texts on the Formation of a Field (Routledge Press, 2016).
-His most recent book, Delayed Response: The Art of Waiting from the Ancient to the Instant World will be published by Yale University Press in fall 2018.
 He has published scholarly articles on such topics as mobile technologies, digital maps and cultural geography, locative and site-specific art, videogames, digital storytelling, performance art, social media, and surveillance.
 Farman has been a contributing author for The Atlantic, Atlas Obscura, Real Life, and The Chronicle of Higher Education.
 He has also been interviewed on NPR, the Australian Broadcasting Corporation, Radio National, ABC News, the Associated Press, the Christian Science Monitor, the Baltimore Sun, the Denver Post, among others.
-He received his Ph.D. in Performance Studies and Digital Media from the University of California, Los Angeles.
+He received his Ph.D. from the University of California, Los Angeles.